ray1913/DevOps/README.md

-This repository was used to Learn HTML and CSS
+This repository is used for Learning and solving intermediate HTML and CSS Tasks.